-Strongly suggested criteria for the Connect Award:
+Strongly Suggested Criteria for the Connect Award:

-Team provides clear examples of developing in person or virtual connections with individuals in the

-- engineering, science, or technology community. - Team actively engages with the engineering community to help them understand FIRST, the FIRST Tech Challenge, and the Team itself. - The Team should refer to the award definitions outlined in Appendix P, for outreach, and be able to provide supporting documentation to the judges, where applicable.
+- Team provides clear examples of developing in person or virtual connections with individuals in the engineering, science, or technology community. - Team actively engages with the engineering community to help them understand FIRST, the FIRST Tech Challenge, and the Team itself. - The Team should refer to the Award Definitions for judging outlined in Appendix F for outreach and beable to provide supporting documentation to the judges, where applicable.

-9.5.4 Innovate Award sponsored by Raytheon Technologies Bringing great ideas from concept to reality.
+9.5.4 Innovate Award sponsored by Raytheon Technologies

+Bringing great ideas from concept to reality.

-The Innovate Award celebrates a Team that thinks outside the box and has the ingenuity, creativity, and inventiveness to make their designs come to life.
+The Innovate Award celebrates a Team that thinks imaginatively and has the ingenuity, creativity, and inventiveness to make their designs come to life.
 This judged award is given to the Team that has the most innovative and creative Robot design solution to any specific components in the FIRST Tech Challenge game.
 Elements of this award include elegant design, robustness, and 'out of the box' thinking related to design.
-This award may address the design of the whole Robot or of a sub-assembly attached to the Robot.
-The creative component must work consistently, but a Robot does not have to work all the time during matches to be considered for this award.
+Thisaward may address the design of the whole Robot or of a sub-assembly attached to the Robot.
+The creative component must work consistently, but a Robot does not have to work all the time during Matches to be considered for this award.
 The Team's engineering portfolio must include a summary of the design of the component or components and the Team's Robot to be eligible for this award.
 Entries must describe how the Team arrived at their solution.

-Required criteria for the Innovate Award:
+Required Criteria for the Innovate Award sponsored by Raytheon Technologies:

-- Team must show respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Team must submit an engineering portfolio. - The engineering portfolio must include examples of the Team's engineering content that illustrate how the Team arrived at their design solution. - Robot or Robot sub-assembly must be creative, elegant, and unique in its design. - Creative component must be stable, robust, and work reliably.
+- Team must show respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Team must submit an engineering portfolio. - The engineering portfolio must include examples of the Team's engineering content that illustrate how the Team arrived at their design solution. - Robot or Robot sub-assembly must be creative, elegant, and unique in its design. - Creative component must be stable, robust, and work reliably most of the time.

-Strongly suggested criteria for the Innovate Award:
+Strongly Suggested Criteria for the Innovate Award sponsored by Raytheon Technologies:

-The portfolio could inspire the judges to ask the Team about the specific detailed engineering information.
+• The portfolio could inspire the judges to ask the Team about the specific detailed engineering information.

-9.5.5 Control Award sponsored by Arm Mastering robot intelligence.
+9.5.5 Control Award sponsored by Arm:

+Mastering Robot intelligence.

 The Control Award celebrates a Team that uses sensors and software to increase the Robot's functionality in the field.
 This award is given to the Team that demonstrates innovative thinking to solve game challenges such as autonomous operation, improving mechanical systems with intelligent control, or using sensors to achieve better results.
-The control component should work consistently in the field.
+The control component should work consistently in the Field.
 The Team's engineering portfolio must contain a summary of the software, sensors, and mechanical control, but would not include copies of the code itself.

-Required criteria for the Control Award sponsored by Arm:
+Required Criteria for the Control Award, sponsored by Arm:

-- Team must show respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Team must apply for the Control Award by filling out the Control Award submission form, located in Appendix E. The Control Award submission form must not exceed 2 pages. - The Team must submit an engineering portfolio.
-The engineering portfolio must include engineering content that documents the control components.
+- Team must show respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Team must apply for the Control Award by filling out the Control Award Submission Form, located in Appendix E. The Control Award Submission Form must not exceed 2 pages.

-Control components must enhance the functionality of the Robot on the Playing Field.
+- The Team must submit an engineering portfolio.
+The engineering portfolio must include engineering content that documents the control components. - Control components must enhance the functionality of the Robot on the Playing Field.

-Strongly suggested criteria for the Control Award sponsored by Arm:
+Strongly Suggested Criteria for the Control Award, sponsored by Arm:

-- Advanced software techniques and algorithms are encouraged. - Control components should work reliably. - Learnings from the Team about what they tried and what did not work with regards to sensors. hardware, algorithms, and code could be included in the engineering portfolio
+- Advanced software techniques and algorithms are encouraged, but not required. - Control components should work reliably. - Learnings from the Team about what they tried and what did not work with regards to sensors, hardware, algorithms, and code could be included in the engineering portfolio.